lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 83 After the elections.md

     - The former Prime Minister was defeated in the recent elections
         - the former Prime Minister [subject]
         - was defeated [predicate verb][passive form of verb]
-        - in the recent elections [adverbial of place]
+        - in the recent elections [place adverbial]

 He is now retiring from political/pəˈlɪtɪk(ə)l/ life and has gone abroad/əˈbrɔːd/.
 - compound sentence:
     - He is now retiring from political life 他现在正退出政界
         - He [subject]
         - now [adverbial]
-        - is retiring [predicate verb phrase][present progressive tense]
+        - is retiring [predicate verb phrase][present continuous tense]
-        - from political life [adverbial of place]
+        - from political life [place adverbial]
     - and
     - He has gone abroad
         - He [subject]